dsschneidermann/gatsby-dennis-s/src/posts/2019-07/12-azure-iothub-edge-module-activity/post.md

 return stats.EnabledDeviceCount;
 ```

 This is equivalent to querying and counting the amount of devices that have the `State` property set to `enabled`, but doesn't tell us anything about the devices activity.
-I use this operation just for health-checking the status of an IoT Hub.
+I usually only use this operation for health-checking the status of an IoT Hub.

 ## Enumerating IoT Hub devices with queries